Moral Injury

 Who is it for?

-This will be of of interest to anyone working in frontline services.
+This will be of of interest to anyone working in frontline services or supporting others who do.

 Contact Alison to discuss booking a training course for your team or organisation.